 Installing soffits and fascias is not a DIY job.
 Not only is there a risk of personal injury, or damage to your home, there is also the possibility of finding asbestos in the existing roofing materials.
 Working with a professional company ensures that the job is completed safely and promptly, with minimum fuss.

-Choosing the best style for you
+Choosing the best style of roofline product for you

-Traditionally, timber fascia and soffits would be installed; however this merely creates a lifetime of difficult maintenance.
+Traditionally, timber fascia and soffits would be installed; however, this merely creates a lifetime of difficult maintenance.
 You repeatedly have to be up a ladder to ensure the condition of the timber remains good through continual painting, treatment and repairs.

 In recent years it has become common practice to install uPVC roofline as this needs far less maintenance than timber products and therefore is generally preferred to the timber option.
 UPVC roofline comes in many different styles, with different shaped moulded fascia, coming in different colours and effects.
-For instance if you live in an old property and want to retain the authentic look, you can have great looking wood grain effect products installed.
+For instance, if you live in an old property and want to retain the authentic look, you can have great looking woodgrain effect products installed.